baconcowa/Overlay-Anywhere/readme.md

 ##### Moving TXT overlay

-* Press and hold you mouse on top of the TXT overlay and start dragging around
+* Press and hold your mouse on top of the TXT overlay and start dragging around

 ##### Moving VC overlay